nanos/FediFetcher/README.md

 This GitHub repository provides a simple script that can pull missing posts into Mastodon using the Mastodon API.
 FediFetcher has no further dependencies, and can be run as either a GitHub Action, as a scheduled cron job, or a pre-packaged container.
 Here is what FediFetcher can do:

 1. It can pull missing remote replies to posts that are already on your server into your server.
-It can
+Specifically, it can
    1. fetch missing replies to posts that users on your instance have already replied to,
    2. fetch missing replies to the most recent posts in your home timeline,
    3. fetch missing replies to your bookmarks.
 2. It can also backfill profiles on your instance.
 In particular it can
-   1. fetch missing recent posts from users that have recently appeared in your notifications,
+   1. fetch missing posts from users that have recently appeared in your notifications,
-   1. fetch missing recent posts from users that you have recently followed,
+   1. fetch missing posts from users that you have recently followed,
-   2. fetch missing recent posts form users that have recently followed you,
+   2. fetch missing posts form users that have recently followed you,
-   3. fetch missing recent posts form users that have recently sent you a follow request.
+   3. fetch missing posts form users that have recently sent you a follow request.

 Each part of this script is fully configurable, and you can completely disable parts that you are not interested in.

-FediFetcher will store posts it has already pulled in, as well as profiles it has already backfilled on disk, to prevent re-fetching the same info in subsequent executions.
+FediFetcher will store posts and profiles it has already pulled in on disk, to prevent re-fetching the same info in subsequent executions.

 **Be aware, that this script may run for a *very* long time.** This is particularly true, the first time this script runs, and/or if you enable all parts of this script.
 You should ensure that you take steps to prevent multiple overlapping executions of this script, as that will lead to unpleasant results.
+There are detailed instructions for this below.

 For detailed information on the how and why, please read the [FediFetcher for Mastodon page](https://blog.thms.uk/fedifetcher?utm_source=github).